 - prove that they have strong governance, financial and accountability structures

 How to apply

-If your charity meets the criteria above, please answer the following questions in a Word document (no more than two A4 sides):
+If your charity meets the criteria above, please address the following questions in a Word document (no more than 2-3 pages long):

 - What key message would you like to communicate to FT readers?

-Please include your contact details, charity registration number, along with optional references or supporting evidence, in your application.
+Please include your contact details, charity registration number and supporting evidence (optional) in your application.
 Email your completed application to firstname.lastname@example.org.

 If you have any questions, please contact us at email@example.com.

 Previous FT appeal partners: